 She wrote her first book on the history of groundbreaking Puerto Rican publication, Avance.
 She has worked with Univision News Digital, El Nuevo Día, and Primera Hora writing on arts journalism, lifestyle, entertainment, education, and Hispanic issues.
 Díaz has profiled several significant figures, including Marina Abramovic, John Malkovich, Junot Díaz, Alexandria Ocasio-Cortez, Oliver Stone, José Andrés, Custo Dalmau, Susana Baca, John Leguizamo, and Jane Goodall.

-Díaz holds two master’s degrees, one from Columbia’s journalism school in Arts and Culture Reporting (New York) and the other from Universidad del Sagrado Corazón (San Juan) in Cultural Studies.
+Díaz holds master’s degrees from Columbia University’s Graduate School of Journalism (New York) in Arts and Culture Reporting and Universidad del Sagrado Corazón (San Juan) in Cultural Studies.

 Her thesis project at Columbia on the life of Puerto Rico’s first openly gay writer, Manuel Ramos Otero, was published in Hunter College’s Puerto Rican Studies journal, Centro, in 2018.